pranavpandey/pranavpandey.github.io/README.md

 those components and their dependencies are added to the list of pre-cached components (and will have bundles created in the fallback `bundled` build).

+### Data

+Almost all the website data is generated via `json` files stored in the `data` folder.
+Modify all the data files to display your own data.
+Please do not break the `json` schema otherwise, it will not display the data.

 ### Google Analytics

 It has [Google Analytics](https://www.google.co.in/analytics/#?modal_active=none) support to monitor the website traffic.
-Just add your tracking id in the `index.html` page.
+Add your tracking id in the `index.html` file to track the website data.

 ```html
 <body fullbleed layout vertical unresolved>